 The Pumping Marvellous Heart Failure Clinical Advisory Board comprises of the key elements of a patients team.
 Our members led by the Chair of the Board Professor Martin Cowie act as an independent advisory board with no responsibility or accountability as to the actions of the charity.

-The Purpose of the Pumping Marvellous Clinical Board
+The Purpose of the Pumping Marvellous Clinical Advisory Board

-The purpose of the Heart Failure Clinical Board is to guide the charity in making the right decisions around the health and wellbeing of heart failure patients across the United Kingdom – offering factual and real world experience from the clinical and payer perspective.
+The purpose of the Clinical Advisory Board is to guide the charity in making the right decisions around the health and wellbeing of heart failure patients across the United Kingdom – offering factual and real-world experience from the clinical and payer perspective.

-The Heart Failure Clinical Board will have access to all of the charity’s resource and will also act to create new opportunities for the charity.
-The Heart Failure Clinical Board’s role is advisory and is not binding on the Charity.
+The Heart Failure Clinical Advisory Board will have access to all of the charity’s resource and will also act to create new opportunities for the charity.
+The Heart Failure Clinical Advisory Board’s role is advisory and is not binding on the charity.

-The Charity will indemnify the Heart Failure Clinical Board against legal claims based on its advice, provided the members of the Heart Failure Clinical Board have acted in good faith and have given advice in keeping with the conduct of their professional positions.
+The charity will indemnify the Clinical Advisory Board against legal claims based on its advice.
+This is provided the members of the Clinical Advisory Board have acted in good faith and have given information in keeping with the conduct of their professional positions.